-U.S. imposes electronics ban on flights from major Middle Eastern and African airports
+U.S. and U.K. ban laptops and other devices on flights from Middle East

-Airlines flying directly from eight countries in the Middle East and Africa to the U.S. must prevent passengers from carrying almost all types of electronic devices in the cabin, according to new security restrictions from the Trump administration.
+The U.S. and U.K. on Tuesday banned people flying from much of the Middle East and North Africa from carrying laptops, tablets and other large electronic devices in the airplane cabin because of concerns about terrorism.

-Passengers will have to check in any devices bigger than a smartphone -- including iPads, Kindles and laptops -- before clearing security or boarding, U.S. officials said, citing terrorism concerns.
+New security restrictions from the Trump administration require nine airlines based in the region to prevent people flying from eight countries from bringing any device bigger than a smartphone on board.
+Those devices will have to be checked into the luggage hold.

-The indefinite ban will affect more than 50 flights from 10 airports in the mainly Muslim countries, including major hubs such as Dubai and Istanbul, according to senior administration officials.
+The U.S. ban will affect more than 50 flights a day from 10 airports in the mainly Muslim countries, including major hubs such as Dubai and Istanbul, according to senior administration officials.
 The nine airlines affected were notified of the procedures by the U.S. at 3 a.m.
 ET Tuesday and must comply within 96 hours.

-The U.K. is considering introducing a similar ban, and an announcement could come later on Tuesday, government sources said.
+The U.K. ban affects six countries, including two not on the U.S. list -- Tunisia and Lebanon.

-Top international carriers -- like Emirates Airline, Qatar Airways and Turkish Airlines -- are among those that will have to implement the ban.
+Top international carriers -- such as Emirates Airline, Qatar Airways, British Airways and Turkish Airlines -- are among those that will have to implement new restrictions.

 Are you impacted by the electronics ban?
 WhatsApp or iMessage us at +1-347-322-0415